The Lawrence Arms: The Falcon, Sundowner, and Oh! Calcutta!

-In December 2004 Kelly and Hennessy joined with fellow Chicago natives Dan Andriano of the Alkaline Trio (who had played with Kelly in Slapstick) and Todd Mohney, formerly of Rise Against, to form another band called The Falcon, and released an EP on Red Scare Industries.
+In December 2004 Kelly and Hennessy joined with fellow Chicago natives Dan Andriano of the Alkaline Trio (who had played with Kelly in Slapstick) and Todd Mohney, formerly of Rise Against, to form another band called the Falcon, and released an EP on Red Scare Industries.
 Meanwhile, Asian Man Records released a Lawrence Arms compilation album titled Cocktails & Dreams including tracks from out-of-print split releases along with other rarities, b-sides, and re-recordings.

 The Lawrence Arms re-entered the studio in October and November 2005 and recorded the album Oh!
 Calcutta!, which was released on Fat Wreck Chords in March 2006.
 The album was noted as faster and more energetic than the band's prior releases, with Kelly and McCaughan sharing lead vocals on every track.
 A music video was released for "The Devil's Takin' Names" from the album.

 In March 2007, McCaughan released the debut album Four One Five Two from his acoustic side-project Sundowner, featuring two Lawrence Arms covers, one of which, "Boatless Booze Cruise" was originally sung by Kelly.
-The Lawrence Arms toured again in the fall of 2007, with their side projects The Falcon and Sundowner as openers along with the recently reunited American Steel.
+The Lawrence Arms toured again in the fall of 2007, with their side projects the Falcon and Sundowner as openers along with the recently reunited American Steel.
 McCaughan also toured as Sundowner in the mainly acoustic/folk Revival Tour featuring Chuck Ragan of Hot Water Music, Ben Nichols of Lucero, and Tim Barry.
 Hennessy also joined fellow Chicagoans Smoking Popes on drums, touring and releasing music with them.

 Recent activity

-In June 2009, The Lawrence Arms recorded a studio EP.
-Titled Buttsweat and Tears, it was released on October 27 of that year through Fat Wreck Chords both as a 7" EP and as a digital download with an extra song.
+In June 2009, the Lawrence Arms recorded a studio EP.
+Titled Buttsweat and Tears, it was released on October 27 of that year through Fat Wreck Chords both as a 7-inch EP and as a digital download with an extra song.
 They then went on a tenth anniversary performance in October at the Metro Chicago, followed by a seven-date headlining tour of Arizona and California in November with Teenage Bottlerocket and Cobra Skulls as support.

 The band’s 10th-anniversary performance at The Metro in their hometown of Chicago was recorded and slated for a release on DVD by Crankstrap Productions.
-However, complications that might have included logistics at Crankstrap, and/or might have included the band’s being audited by the IRS, meant that the DVD was consigned to purgatory until 2012, when Fat Wreck Chords announced that it would finally be released on June 5 by them in collaboration with Crankstrap, a partnership previously announced in April 2011.
+However, complications that might have included logistics at Crankstrap, and/or might have included the band’s being audited by the IRS, meant that the DVD was consigned to purgatory until 2012, when Fat Wreck Chords announced that the video, titled An Evening of Extraordinary Circumstance, would finally be released on June 5 by them in collaboration with Crankstrap, a partnership previously announced in April 2011.

-The Lawrence Arms recently signed with Epitaph Records and released their sixth studio album, Metropole on January 28, 2014, along with the News From Yalta 7".
+The Lawrence Arms signed with Epitaph Records and released their sixth studio album, Metropole, on January 28, 2014, along with the News From Yalta 7-inch.

 On May 27, 2020, the band released "PTA", the lead single from their first album in six years and seventh overall studio album, Skeleton Coast, which was released on July 17 via Epitaph Records.